-There are more and more parents who choose to homeschool and use free online resources such as mycareertools.com or gedtestingservice.com to prepare their kids for the GED test.
-The GED test is a series of five sub-tests on the subject fields of writing, reading, science, social studies, and math.
+There are more and more parents who choose to homeschool and use free online resources such as BestGEDClasses.org to prepare their kids for the GED test and work toward a more rewarding future.
+The GED test is a series of four sub-tests on the subject fields of language, science, social studies, and math that originated in the U.S. but is also available in South Africa.

-Recent changes in the US have resulted in a four-test examination that is modular-formatted and completely computer-based, but it will take a few years before the new test will be rolled out internationally.
-Homeschooling uses online instruction to prepare the children for the GED test.
+Recent changes in the US have resulted in a four-test exam that is modular-formatted and completely computer-based, but it will take a few years before the new test will be rolled out internationally.
+Many homeschooling parents use online instruction to prepare their children for the GED test.

 The GED diploma is recognized and accepted by the majority of post-secondary educational institutions across the world.
 In South Africa, the GED diploma is recognized by the government’s HESA (Higher Education South Africa) and accepted as the foreign equivalency to a regular high school diploma.
 South Africa’s HESA website states that the GED diploma is a requirement together with an acceptance letter to a properly-accredited US university.